klattimer/LGWebOSRemote/README.md

 # LGWebOSRemote
-Command line webOS remote for LGTVs
+Command line webOS remote for LGTVs.
+This tool uses a connection via websockets to port 3000 on newer LG TVs, there are other tools which use a restful connection to port 8080 however that port is closed on newer firmware versions.

 ## Supported models

 ### Tested with

-UF830V
+UF830V, [please add more!]

 Tested with python 2.7 on mac/linux and works fine, your mileage may vary with windows, patches welcome.

-### Likely suports
+### Likely supports

 All devices with firmware major version 4, product name "webOSTV 2.0"